ChromeUniverse/The-Box-World/README.md

 * Users automatically time out and and are removed from the room after 5 seconds of inactivity
 * Home page has some ✨fancy CSS✨ styling
 * Changed package daemonizer to [PM2](https://pm2.keymetrics.io/)
-* Chat now displays _Player joined the room_ and _Player has left the room_ alert messages
+* Chat now displays alert messages (e.g.:_Player joined the room_ and _Player has left the room_)
+* Added chat auto-scroll (when receiving new messages) and improved chat styles

 ## Todo